eschan145/KingdomsandCastles/README.md

 - 4 signifies unit commander

 ## Development information
+### TODO
+At this point, soldiers need to have more realistic melee attacks.
+They just swarm into the enemy, instead of pushing their way in.
+They also can flow through each other, and collision checks need to make them not run into each other.

 ### Source files
 #### Geometry
 This file contains geometric functions to be used in Armies.